greenelab/connectivity-search-manuscript/manuscript.md

 The authors also created [DrugMechDB](https://sulab.github.io/DrugMechDB/) with a curated set of paths capturing known mechanisms of action for 123 compound--disease pairs [@doi:10.1093/bioinformatics/btac205].
 Metapath coefficients were used to rank paths, using DrugMechDB as validation.
 The method generally performed well, although interpretability was challenging when "hundreds, or thousands of paths ranked above the mechanistic path in DrugMechDB" [@doi:10.1093/bioinformatics/btac205].
-To address this issue, the study explores additional path filters, like filtering for paths that traverse known drug targets, and dimensionality reduction by aggregating paths across intermediate nodes and summing the path weights.
+To address this issue, the study explored additional path filters, such as filtering for paths that traverse known drug targets, and dimensionality reduction by aggregating paths across intermediate nodes and summing the path weights.
 Refinements to path scoring techniques might also be helpful solutions in this context.

 Hetnet connectivity search explains how two nodes are related in an unsupervised manner that captures the semantic richness of edge type and returns results in the form of both metapaths and paths.